anandshukla2212/RUDRA-DIGITAL-MARKETING-COMPANY/README.md

     <section id="about">
       <h2>About Us</h2>
       <p>
-        Rudra Digital Marketing of India is a leading digital marketing agency committed to delivering measurable results through innovative strategies.
+        Rudra Digital Marketing comapany of India is a leading digital marketing agency committed to delivering measurable results through innovative strategies.
         We specialize in helping businesses grow online through targeted campaigns and cutting-edge technology.